McClintock food stamp limits too strict even for other Republicans

 Michael Weston, spokesman for the California Department of Social Services, said the work training program mandated by the current language in the farm bill would cost the state hundreds of millions of dollars.
 The McClintock amendment would only have driven those costs higher.

-It could surface as he defends his seat in 2018 against two well-funded challengers – Democrats Jessica Morse and Regina Bateson, who are vying for a top two finish in the June 5 primary.
+The issue of food stamps could surface as McClintock defends his seat in 2018 against two well-funded challengers – Democrats Jessica Morse and Regina Bateson, who are vying for a top two finish in the June 5 primary.
 Morse ended March with more campaign cash than the GOP incumbent.
 And local Democratic activists have been organizing in the district for over a year.
 They grabbed headlines in early 2017 when they mobbed the congressman's town halls to protest his vote to unravel Obamacare.

-Those dynamics have prompted national political handicappers to list McClintock's race competitive, after considering it "safe" up until this winter.
+Those dynamics have prompted national political handicappers to move McClintock's race from "safe" to competitive in recent months.

 Democrats still face a steep climb to unseat the veteran GOP legislator, however.
 The district, which includes the Sacramento suburbs of Roseville and El Dorado Hills, skews Republican.
 McClintock won reelection in 2016 with nearly 63 percent, while President Donald Trump won a more narrow victory over Democrat Hillary Clinton.